Koenvh1/ets2-local-radio/linux/plugins/README.md

 This will by default run at `localhost:3141`, but feel free to change the port by adding the `--port` flag.

 Then just visit `localhost:3141` (or your specified port) to view the web interface!

+## Development

+The `dummy` allows you to send fake data to the shared memory, for testing purposes.